 Acidic drinks have the same effect as sugary drinks—they promote bad bacterial growth and cause additional strain on the good bacteria.
-Harmful bacteria thrives in sugary and acidic environments, upsetting the balance of your microbiome.
-You don’t have to give up your morning coffee altogether: the key is to be mindful of how much you are consuming and ensure that you are regularly brushing and drinking water to counteract that bacteria (see below).
+Harmful bacteria thrive in sugary and acidic environments, upsetting the balance of your microbiome.
+You don’t have to give up your morning coffee altogether: the key is to be mindful of how much you consume and ensure that you are regularly brushing and drinking water to counteract that bacteria (see below).

 Tip #4: Drink lots of water

 Drinking water is a great way to keep your mouth hydrated, refreshed, and clean.
 It washes away food particles, eliminating potential breeding grounds for bad bacteria.
 Upping your water consumption is particularly important for those who struggle with saliva production, as saliva is a key factor in removing food particles and maintaining moisture.
 If your mouth is not properly hydrated, harmful bacteria will have a better opportunity to multiply and overwhelm the balance of good and bad bacteria.

 Tip #5: Quit smoking

 If you’ve heard it once, you’ve heard it a million times—smoking has a significant effect on your oral and overall health.
 When it comes to the bacteria in your mouth, research has suggested that nicotine reduces your ability to fight the bacteria that causes inflammation.
 This is a leading cause of why smokers are more prone to develop periodontal disease.

 We all have a balance of good and bad bacteria in our mouths.
 While we can’t eliminate that bacteria altogether, we can make it harder for the bad bacteria to grow!
 The trick to good oral health is to make sure that the scales don’t tip toward harmful bacteria—brush and floss, drink water and avoid sugary and acidic foods to keep your teeth and gums healthy for years to come.